Scrat (SCRAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Scrat Historical Price

-According to the latest data gathered on Scrat live price page, the current price of Scrat is 0.00101322USD.
-The circulating supply of Scrat(SCRAT) is 99.99M SCRAT , giving it a market capitalization of $101.21K.
+According to the latest data gathered on Scrat live price page, the current price of Scrat is 0.00109036USD.
+The circulating supply of Scrat(SCRAT) is 99.99M SCRAT , giving it a market capitalization of $109.02K.

 The Scrat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCRAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.